Collective excitations in two-dimensional SU($N$) Fermi gases with tunable spin

-Recent advances in the field of ultracold alkaline earth-like atoms~\cite{He:2019bb} have opened new possibilities to investigate fermionic systems with SU($N$) symmetry~\cite{Cazalilla:2014kq}.
-The strong decoupling between nuclear spins ($I$) from electronic angular momentum of these atoms leads to SU($N$) symmetric interactions with $N=1,\cdots, 2I+1$ tunable by controlling their nuclear spins.
-There have been growing interests in utilizing the enlarged spin symmetry to simulate various quantum effects ranging from SU(3) symmetric quantum chromodynamics~\cite{PhysRevLett.98.160405} to unconventional magnetisms~\cite{PhysRevB.37.3774,Honerkamp:2004hq,PhysRevB.70.094521,PhysRevLett.99.130406}.
-In addition, larger degeneracies arising from the spin symmetry are expected to result in topological order, which is analogous to the quantum Hall effects in multi-valley semiconductors~\cite{PhysRevB.59.13147,PhysRevB.67.125314}.
-The on-going efforts on the experimental realization of SU($N$) degenerate quantum gases have been focused on one-dimensional wires~\cite{Pagano:2014hy}, and three-dimensional (3D) optical lattices~\cite{Taie:2012tb,Hofrichter:2016iq}.
-Despite the spectroscopic measurement of SU(N)-symmetric interactions~\cite{Zhang2014}, signatures of higher spin symmetry related to the collective property have not been identified in 2D settings.
+Recent advances in ultracold alkaline earth-like atoms~\cite{He:2019bb} have opened new possibilities to investigate large spin physics in fermionic systems with SU($N$) symmetry~\cite{Cazalilla:2014kq}.
+The strong decoupling of nuclear spin ($I$) from electronic angular momentum of these atoms leads to SU($N$) symmetric interactions with $N=1,\cdots, 2I+1$ tunable by controlling their nuclear spins.
+There have been growing interests in utilizing the enlarged spin symmetry to simulate various quantum phenomena ranging from SU(3) symmetric quantum chromodynamics~\cite{PhysRevLett.98.160405} to unconventional magnetisms~\cite{PhysRevB.37.3774,Honerkamp:2004hq,PhysRevB.70.094521,PhysRevLett.99.130406}.
+In addition, enhanced degeneracy arising from the spin symmetry is expected to result in topological order, which is analogous to the quantum Hall effects in multi-valley semiconductors~\cite{PhysRevB.59.13147,PhysRevB.67.125314}.
+To date, however, the on-going efforts on the experimental realization of SU($N$) degenerate quantum gases have been focused on one-dimensional wires~\cite{Pagano:2014hy}, and three-dimensional (3D) optical lattices~\cite{Taie:2012tb,Hofrichter:2016iq}.
+While there have been spectroscopic measurements of SU($N$)-symmetric interactions~\cite{Zhang2014}, signatures of higher spin symmetry in the context of collective properties of atoms have not been identified in 2D settings.